ravinakulan/RaviNakulan/README.md

 ##### :1st_place_medal: I completed Masters-2 in Eco-Innovation to learn why and how sustainability in the organization is just not only ethical, but it creates incentive to become effective and agile to respond to global changes.

-##### 🖋 Currently pursuing post-graduation in Data Analytics for business decision-making and fortunate to learn various use cases to be prepared for my next challenge.
+##### :black_nib: Currently pursuing post-graduation in Data Analytics for business decision-making and fortunate to learn various use cases to be prepared for my next challenge.
 Looking forward to sharing my skills and ability to make changes with a great team.

 ##### 🔍 Where to Find Me?